Lakshana3/Semiconductor_Packaging/README.md

 ### L4 - Flip Chip Assembly - Bump Formation And Underfill

+Cleanroom Activities in Flip-Chip Packaging:

+In flip-chip packaging, the die is mounted face-down directly onto the substrate, enabling high-density interconnections and better performance.
+Inside the cleanroom, the process includes:
+- Bump Formation – Tiny solder bumps are created on the die pads using techniques like electroplating or solder paste printing.
+- Reflow – The bumped die is flipped and aligned with the substrate; then heat is applied to reflow the solder and form robust electrical and mechanical connections.
+- Underfill Dispensing – An epoxy is applied between the die and substrate to absorb mechanical stress and enhance reliability.
+- Curing – The underfill is thermally cured to harden and fix in place.
+- Encapsulation (Optional) – Additional protection may be applied, depending on the package type.
+- Inspection & Testing – Optical or X-ray inspection ensures alignment, bump integrity, and connection quality.

+These steps are performed in a cleanroom to prevent contamination, which is critical for maintaining precision alignment and avoiding solder defect issues.

 ![image](/Images/M2/L4/1.png)

 ### L5 - Wafer Level Packaging And Conclusion

+Cleanroom Activities in Wafer Level Packaging:

+Fan-Out Wafer-Level Packaging (FOWLP) involves reconstitution and redistribution layers (RDL) preparation.
+Inside the cleanroom, the key activities for FOWLP include:

+1. Reconstitution: The wafer is reconstituted by attaching multiple chips to a carrier wafer, creating a large surface area for the redistribution layer.
+This step helps in accommodating more I/O connections compared to traditional wafer-level packages.
+2. RDL (Redistribution Layer) Preparation: After reconstitution, RDL is applied to connect the I/O pads of the die to the external leads or bumps.
+This involves photolithography, deposition of conductive materials (like copper), and etching processes to form the interconnects.
+3. Die Attach: The individual dies are placed on the reconstituted wafer, and adhesive or solder is used to bond them to the carrier wafer.
+4. Molding and Encapsulation: A protective molding compound is applied over the entire assembly, ensuring protection and mechanical support for the dies.
+5. Testing and Inspection: The package undergoes testing and inspection to verify functionality, electrical performance, and quality.
+6. Singulation: After the package has been molded and cured, the reconstituted wafer is diced into individual packages.

+FOWLP enables higher performance, smaller form factors, and more I/O options, making it suitable for advanced semiconductor applications like mobile devices and high-performance computing.

 ![image](/Images/M2/L5/1.png)